marcelovillasboas/teste-verx/README.md

 # Node.js PostgreSQL API for Rural Producers

 This is a Node.js API project using PostgreSQL to manage information about rural producers.
-The API provides endpoints to list, delete, edit and create producer records
+The API provides endpoints to list, delete, edit and create producer records, and also endpoints to fill dashboards on total amount of unique farms, sum of the area of all farms, total farms by state, frequency in which each culture appears and finally soil usage by farm.

 ## Table of Contents